inroutephp/inroute/README.md

     $name = $route->getValue('name');

+#### Using regular expressions when defining params

+You may use regular expression subpatterns when defining parameters.

+    @route GET /path/{:name:(pattern)}

+Where name is the name of the parameter and pattern is the matching subpattern.

+For example you can definie a path that takes a numeric id parameter:

+    @route GET /object/{:id:(\d+)}

-Inroute uses the [Aura Router](https://github.com/auraphp/Aura.Router) package for routing.
-Se the aura documenatation for additional syntax used when creating paths and path parameters.
+(Inroute uses the [Aura Router](https://github.com/auraphp/Aura.Router) package for routing.
+For more information see the aura documenatation.)

 ### @inrouteContainer